 Let’s honor their efforts by continuing the marches, advocacy, fundraising, door knocking and phone calls today.
 March smart, though.
 It doesn’t help if you hurt your financial security while flying all over the globe pushing for LGBTQ rights.

 Again, hotels are expensive and sterile.
 Join Airbnb here to save $55 off your first stay and enjoy the experience of living like a local while you’re marching.

 Use these travel rewards cards to save miles and hotel points, and save money traveling to your next march.

 Again, here are our current, favorite travel rewards credit cards:

 15. Practice monogamy

 Set the goal as a couple to explore more.
-Whether that means hitting the local porn shop or buying toys online that do it for you, do it.
-The more sex we have, the closer we are and that’s a goal every gay couple can enjoy.
+Whether that means hitting the local porn shop or buying toys online that do it for you, do it then do it.
+The more sex we have together, the closer we are as a couple and that’s a goal every gay couple enjoys.